charlielye/noir-execute/README.md

 We could take some learnings from this experiment and get most of the benefits in the rust Brillig execution VM with none of the downsides.

 It also makes it quite clear that the real problem is poor Brillig bytecode generation in certain edge cases, rather than a slow execution engine.
-The majority of interesting execution time for many programs will likely be in blackboxes, field arithmetic etc.
+The majority of interesting execution time for many programs will likely be in blackboxes, field arithmetic, foreign calls, oracles etc.

 This _may_ have some use in the future, as some kind of AVM JIT transpiler for super-fast public function execution, if we're pushing limits.